 My Jewelry is made to be worn.
 As a result, I expect that it will get dirty, lose its polish and even get damaged.
 You can easily clean your jewelry by soaking it in a solution of hot water and sudsy ammonia.
 Use a soft (used), toothbrush to clean out the more stubborn dirt.
 DO NOT use commercial tarnish remover unless you want to remove all of the tarnish.
 If you do, use a liquid or cream tarnish remover only as paste tarnish remover may scratch the surface.
 I have also recently found that the hand cleaner goop without pumice will do a nice job cleaning your jewelry.
 Remember that it is the contrast between the polished high spots that occur naturally from clothing rubbing against your bracelet and tarnish in the low spots that gives your jewelry that special look.
 Tarnish remover will remove this contrast.
 Be sure to read the MSDS for any tarnish remover before you use it as they can be dangerous.
 You can always return any of my pieces and, for a small fee to cover packaging and, shipping, I will re-polish it.
 If you damage your jewelry, email me first to discuss the damage and I would be happy to try and repair it.
 For an in depth discussion on the care of silver and gold objects, go to Herman Silver Restoration and Conservation.
 Jeff is a great silver conservator in Rhode Island and a wealth of knowledge on the care and restoration of silver objects.

-Engraving is the process of cutting letters, number, and designs into metal.
-Engraving used to be done by hand with special tools called gravers.
+Engraving is the process of cutting letters, numbers, and designs into metal.
+Hand engraving is done by hand with special tools called gravers.
 In the hands of a talented artist, many pieces of jewelry, flatware, raised vessels, guns and many more metal objects were engraved.
 It is now very difficult to find a hand engraver and, as a result, very expensive.
-Hand engraving has been replaced by machine engravers that are, more often than not, connected to a computer to engrave whatever design has been created on the computer.
+I am learning the basic of hand and pneumatic engraving, but it will be a long time before I can call myself an engraver.
+Simple engraving can be done by machine engravers that are, more often than not, connected to a computer to engrave whatever flat and fairly simple design has been created on the computer.
+As an example, think sports trophys, plaques and drinking mugs.
 In a way, the creativity in engraving did not disappear, it was just transferred to the person creating the design on the computer.
 Hand engraving is still a very special art and one to be respected.
-Most of my jewelry can be engraved as long as there is a flat section large enough to hold the engraved pattern and the machine engraver can access the area to be engraved.
+Most of my jewelry can be machine engraved as long as there is a flat section large enough to hold the engraved pattern and the machine engraver can access the area to be engraved.
+Maybe, sometime in the future, I will be able to hand engrave it.
 Please discuss your engraving needs with me ahead of time to determine if they can be accommodated in the process of making your piece of jewelry.
 In the case of most bracelets, the engraving has to be done before the bracelet is bent into its final shape.
 All of my engraving is currently done by The Pen and Trophy Center in East Syracuse, NY.